 Teaching your children to cover their mouths when they cough or sneeze, to wash their hands often, and to drink plenty of water will go a long way toward preventing the spread of germs and viruses.

 Much like schools and day cares, the flu virus is no stranger to most office buildings.
-This may largely be due to the fact that Americans tend to not take sick days when they’re feeling under the weather.

 “We are given a bucket of PTO [personal time off] days and whether you use them for vacation or staying home sick, the company doesn’t care,” one mom and vice president at a Fortune 500 company told Shape.com.
 “I’m not going to waste them sitting at home nursing a cold.
 To me, PTO days are for vacation or in patient hospital stays and that’s it.”